+Most western banks also automatically apply interest payments on money in an account, meaning many Muslims accrue it without meaning to.
 In this instance, Muslims are left with interest money for which it is haram to spend on themselves, posing the question of what can be done to get rid of it and cleanse one’s wealth in a way that is halal.

-Interest money, also called Riba, comes in two forms:
+Riba (interest money) comes in two forms:

 Given the fact that much of Islam is embedded in charity, it is greedy for a person to charge interest.